duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 pry
 u = User.last
 cd u
+# to jump back you can:
+# cd ..
+# nesting
+# jump-to 1

-ls # list all methods, constants and variables for this user object show-method full_name # or aliases: show-source or $ find-method xpath Nokogiri stat Nokogiri::CSS.xpath_for edit full_name # edit the source and reload utomatically full_name
+ls # list all methods, constants and variables for this user object show-method full_name # or aliases: show-source or $ find-method xpath Nokogiri stat Nokogiri::CSS.xpath_for edit full_name # edit the source and reload automatically full_name

 play -l 123 # run line 123